OpenBCI/Documentation/website/docs/Ganglion/09-Ganglion_Programming_Tutorial.md

 ### Create OTA File

-To create the OTA files, first ensure your sketch is saved by navigating to `File -> Save`.
+To create the OTA files, first ensure your sketch is saved.
 Arduino may notify you that your sketch is read-only in which case you will need to select a new location to save it.
 Next, select `Sketch -> Export compiled Binary`.
 The Arduino IDE will take a few moments, and the IDE will create the `.zip` file you need for OTA in the sketch folder right beside where you saved your sketch.

 ## Setup Mobile Device For OTA Programming